 - CO1: understand the vector calculus and vector algebra and its applications in electricity and magnetism.
-The students will be able to solve the electrostatic problems with the help of Gauss law and Coulomb's law. - CO2: understand the applications of scalar potential for the calculation of electric field and electric potential due to an arbitrary charge distribution. - CO3: solve the problems with the help of method of images and understand the conduction of electric current and fundamental laws of electricity. - CO4: relate the electric and magnetic fields in two inertial frames of reference.
+The students will be able to solve the electrostatic problems with the help of Gauss law and Coulomb's law. - CO2: understand the applications of scalar potential for the calculation of electric field and electric potential due to an arbitrary charge distribution.

+CO3: They will be able to find the electric potential and electric field of various charge distributions with the help of method of images.
+Students will understand the conduction of electric current in conductors by studying Ohm's law and equation of continuity.